aramk/mongodb-git-backup/README.md

-# mongodump-backup
+# mongodb-git-backup
-Performs mongodump and commits data to a Git repo for backup
+Dumps a MongoDB database to a Git repo for backup